lithegreat/ba/README.md

 #### week 1-4:
 - literature (openasip papers and previous work regarding operation set customization and TTA vs. operational triggering)
-- learn how to use opensip (Open ASIP Tour), setup M2-ISA-R to convert coredsl2 files into etiss patches, complie and run programs with etiss simulator
+- learn how to use opensip (Open ASIP Tour), setup M2-ISA-R to convert coredsl2 files into etiss patches, compile and run programs with etiss simulator

 #### week 5-10:
 - implementation (sketch + proof of concept first, then coding)